Foreign college athletes left out of the rush for unexpected NIL income - ExBulletin

 Juhasz and other international students say they have been told not to accept any NIL deal because of this possibility.

-Juhasz, an old transfer from the state of Ohio, is among three Huskies with F-1 visas, along with Nika Muhl, who is from Croatia, and Canadian Aaliyah Edwards.
+Juhasz, a senior transfer from the state of Ohio, is among three Huskies with F-1 visas, along with Nika Muhl, who is from Croatia, and Canadian Aaliyah Edwards.
 Their coach, Geno Auriemma, points out that they are among most of his players who are not getting NIL deals.

-U.S. policy on enforcing student visas was formalized after the 9/11 terrorist attacks 20 years ago, in a bid to make sure foreign nationals are actually in the country for the reason stated on their visas , said legal experts.
+U.S. policy on enforcing student visas was formalized after the 9/11 terrorist attacks 20 years ago, in an effort to ensure that foreign nationals are actually in the country for the reason stated on their visas , said legal experts.

-U.S. Senator Christopher Murphy, a Democrat from Connecticut, said he believes Congress should create an exception to the work rules for student athletes.
-He has also sought a federal law that allows all college athletes to earn money that goes beyond the NCAA July 1 decision to allow actual compensation based on the use of an athlete’s name, image or resemblance.
+U.S. Senator Chris Murphy, a Democrat from Connecticut, said he believes Congress should create an exemption from work rules for student-athletes.
+He has also called for a federal law that allows all college athletes to earn money that goes beyond the NCAA July 1 decision to allow actual compensation based on the use of an athlete’s name, image or resemblance.

 Most athletes are not making big money from NIL compensation, according to Opendorse, a company that helps athletes navigate the NIL landscape.
 The average for all DI student athletes between July 1 and November 30 was only $ 6 per month.